 Finding a shady outdoor spot in warmer months for your houseplants can be very beneficial to them as it replicates their natural environment quite closely.
 Most plants available for sale today will adapt quite well to normal indoor conditions if you are not able to do that.
 Some have more specific needs such as higher humidity or good air circulation and it's best to find that out before purchasing one.

 The Chinese fan palm is botanically known as Livistona chinensis and not surprisingly, a native of South China.
 It is a slow grower but can eventually grow taller than average ceiling height and almost as wide.
 They are considered fairly easy to grow and are usually sold in larger pots so they can sometimes can go as long as a few weeks between waterings.

 Palms do seem to bring a touch of Paradise with them, wherever they are grown.
-If owning a palm is your choice of plant to enhance your personal environment and to learn more about appreciating life, here is the way to keep it healthy for a long time:
+Owning a palm can be a great choice to enhance your personal environment.
+Here is the way to keep it healthy for a long time:

 - Bright indirect light or some filtered sun is best.
 Direct morning sun is fine for them but full afternoon sun is probably too much.